stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Choosing a Code Editor or IDE

 My current text editor is [Oni](https://www.onivim.io/), a desktop version of Vim.
 You may prefer [Visual Studio Code](https://code.visualstudio.com) or [Atom](https://atom.io/), which are high-quality and customisable editors that have plugins for Go.
 All of these editors are free.
+JetBrains offer the [GoLand](https://www.jetbrains.com/go/) IDE as a commercial product.

+If you currently use Vim, install the [vim-go](https://github.com/fatih/vim-go) package to add support for Go.

 # Essential Tools